|Original title:||Sandheden om mænd|

 |Running time:||Approx. 94 min.|

-Screenwriter Mads (Thure Lindhardt) leads a very regular life.
+Film: Screenwriter Mads (Thure Lindhardt) leads a very regular life.
 He is in his early thirties, has a decent paying job in television and has been living with his pretty girlfriend Marie (Tuva Novotny) for ten years.
 Yet Mads is not happy with his situation.
 He longs to return to the days when he successfully wrote for the movies and even his personal life was exciting.
 Now everything is as predictably contrived as the scripts he now works on.
 And so Mads decides that he has to change something fundamental about his life.
 He breaks up with Marie and quits his job, hoping that now he can finally make all his dreams come true.
 Too bad he doesn't know exactly what they should be.
 And so Mads heads more and more towards his lowest point, until he meets the much younger Julie (Rosalinde Mynster) and begins a wild love affair with her.
-At last he seems to have found great happiness - or does the script of his life perhaps hold some unpleasant surprises for him after all?
+At last he seems to have found great happiness - or does the script of his life perhaps still have some unpleasant surprises in store for him?

 But what sets this film apart from comparable works is its deliberate and very clever play with conventions.
 As a screenwriter, Mads always thinks in terms of the formulas common to his work, always recognizing in his actions the classic patterns of common storytelling in cinema.
 This is explained again and again with excerpts from the three films for which he wrote the scripts, which makes for many an extremely amusing moment.
 A very special role is played by his most successful work, the animated film The Search for Zekaja.
 In it, a boy searches for a legendary island that represents the epitome of happiness for him.
 Mads, like the hero he wrote, is himself in search of his Zekaja.
 This is once the girl he was hopelessly in love with at school and who has been the epitome of unfulfilled dreams for him.
 Later it's Julie, then Marie again.
 But whenever he thinks he has found his Zekaja, this illusion is viciously shattered by reality.
 For, of course, as an author one has no influence on reality.